App version: 0.1.0

 Securing a Personal Loan for Mold Remediation

-Applying for a personal loan is generally a fairly easy process.
+Applying for a personal loan is generally a fairly straightforward process.
 Here’s how it typically works:

 Preapproval

-With personal loan preapproval, you can find out if you’re likely to qualify for a loan without affecting your credit score.
+With personal loan preapproval, you’re able to check whether you’re likely to qualify for a loan without affecting your credit score.
 During preapproval, a lender does a soft check on your credit.
-This is different from a hard credit check that may have a negative impact on your credit score.
-Once you have preapproval, you can shop around with different lenders to see what estimated rates you can get.
+This is different from a hard credit check, which may have a negative impact on your credit score.
+Once you have preapproval, shop around with different lenders to compare estimated rates.

 Income Verification

-When you apply for a loan, there are personal loan requirements you will need to meet, including proof of employment and income.
+When you apply for a loan, there are personal loan requirements you need to meet, including proof of employment and income.
 Lenders want to make sure you have enough income to pay back your loan along with any other debts you may have.
-They use what’s called a debt-to-income (DTI) ratio to compare your gross (pre-tax) monthly income against your monthly debt payments to make sure you can afford to take on the additional debt of a loan.
+They use what’s called a debt-to-income (DTI) ratio to compare your gross (pretax) monthly income against your monthly debt payments to make sure you’re able to afford to take on the additional debt of a loan.

 Credit Score

 Your credit score is important when it comes to qualifying for a personal loan.
-Lenders consider a borrower’s credit score an indication of how responsible the borrower has been (and will likely continue to be) when it comes to handling credit.
-Often, lenders offer better interest rates to borrowers who have higher credit scores.
+Lenders consider a borrower’s credit score an indication of how responsible the borrower has been (and is likely to continue to be) when it comes to handling credit.
+Often, lenders provide better interest rates to borrowers who have higher credit scores.

 Frequently Asked Questions